camunda/camunda-docs-manual/content/reference/cmmn11/custom-extensions/camunda-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute allows specification of an expression which must resolve to an object that implements the corresponding interface (see <a href="{{< relref "user-guide/process-engine/delegation-code.md" >}}">delegation code</a>).
+      The attribute allows specification of an expression which must resolve to an object that implements the corresponding interface (see <a href="{{< ref "/user-guide/process-engine/delegation-code.md" >}}">delegation code</a>).
     </td>
   </tr>
   <tr>